M0Fawzy/Data-Job-Analysis/README.md

 | Go          | 10          |
 | SAS         | 10          |

+*The Most Demanded Skills For The Highest Paying Jobs*

+**Breakdown Of The Results:**
+- Python and SQL are the most commonly required skills for the highest-paying Data Analyst positions.
+- Visualization tools like Tableau and Power BI also feature prominently, indicating their importance in top-tier roles.
+- Cloud technologies (e.g., AWS) and advanced programming skills (e.g., R, Spark) are valued for high-paying positions.

 ### 3. Most Demanded Skills (`Most_Demanded_Skills.sql`)
 Lists The Top 10 Most Frequently Requested Skills Across All Data Analyst Job Postings.